mauriciogtec/YetAnotherRStudioApplication/README.md

 ```

 ![](README_files/figure-html/unnamed-chunk-4-1.png)<!-- -->

-Now what I'm gonna do is *mess badly with my data* by introducing an outlier.
+Now what I'm gonna do is *cheat and create a bad mess* by introducing an outlier.
 We want to see how the bootstrap will be stand superior to the simple model.

 ```r
 data$gpa[1] <- 40.0